Tackle the HR issues plaguing you this Halloween with this helpful guide.

 A Looming Lack of Leaders

 With a large number of Baby Boomers looking to retire, HR professionals know that they’re going to face a lack of leadership in the upcoming decade.
 Unfortunately, resurrecting experienced leaders isn’t an option.
-Rather than being cursed with a shortage of managers, you need to begin to think now about employee retention and development so that you aren’t in a bind in the years to come.
+Rather than being cursed with a shortage of managers, you need to begin to think now about employee retention and motivation so that you aren’t in a bind in the years to come.

 One place you can look is the growing population of millennial workers.
 Recruiters may think that they aren’t likely to stick around, so what’s the point in pumping time and money into them?
 Such an attitude becomes a self-fulfilling prophecy: no one invests in millennials because ‘they won’t stick around’ and millennials don’t feel invested in, so they don’t stick around.